The Wedding Dress Style For You

-The most exciting and overwhelming things about being engaged is the search for a wedding dress.
+One of the most exciting and overwhelming things about being engaged is the search for a wedding dress.
 It is a bit daunting to make a choice that you have perhaps thought about since you were six years old.
-Prior preparation can come in handy, so we thought of giving you some advice before you start searching for wedding dresses.

 The Ballgown wedding dress is a classical princess style that features a nipped waist and has a huge skirt.
-The skirt has typically a lot of tulle and underskirts below to maintain its shape, and so it can heavy.
+The skirt has typically a lot of tulle and underskirts below to maintain its shape.

-If you wish to wear a ballgown, you need to have a corset on top to support the dress well, and to enhance the look of your bust.
-The ballgown looks like an hourglass so being flat on top will distort its look.
-Petite ladies should not go for ballgowns since the skirts are very huge they can make you look small or even overwhelm you.
+It’s best to wear a corset top in order to fully enhance the ballgown attributes.
+Petite ladies are best to avoid ballgowns since the skirts are quite huge and can make you look small or even overwhelm you.
 Ballgowns are superb for tall or mid-height brides who can carry the entire load in the skirt.

 There is a slight difference between ballgowns and A- Line.
 This difference is only about the size of the skirt.
 An A-Line dress has less volume than the ballgown but maintains that classic princess dress figure.
 A-Line gowns are suitable for all body shapes and give a characteristic hourglass shape.
 However, just like a ballgown, a corset in the bodice is vital.